FEBRUARY 01, 2017

 But see if you can read the following without pulling your hair out.
 Its purpose is to limit or guide the development of land and property for the benefit of another piece of land.
 Two terms you may come across are burdened and benefited land.
 Burdened land is the land that the contract applies to, while benefited land is that which benefits from the restrictions placed on the former.
 This is all a much-too-complex way of saying that a covenant makes sure the worth of land is maintained by limiting its misuse.

 You can find a property covenant in a contract of sale, but most commonly within a land’s certificate of title or in a separate document referenced within the title.
 But it isn’t a microscopic small-print trick that you aren’t supposed to see.
 Whoever creates a property covenant wants you to see it and know about it, so that you don’t break its restrictions.
 Your solicitor will pick up the details of a property covenant if it exists in a contract of sale or title certificate.
 They will be able to help you understand all the details of what can sometimes be quite a complex legal requirement.

 The most common form or property covenant is one that a developer will impose on their lots to benefit the entire development.
-These can extend or include a contractual constraint on how many buildings can be built within a lot as well as the structural/external materials allowable for the building.
+Also called a land covenant, these can extend or include a contractual constraint on how many buildings can be built on a lot as well as the structural/external materials allowed for the building.